nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Most Probable Sky Location

-The point on the sky with the highest probability can be found by finding the maximum value in the HEALPix sky map
+The point on the sky with the highest probability can be found by finding the maximum value in the HEALPix sky map:

 ```python
 # Reading Sky Maps with Healpy